 Next we stepped into a cool, dark shop called Laboratorio.
 Owned by Michele, the clothes reflected old Capri—the one that was undiscovered by Hollywood and untouched by tourists.
 His childhood, he said, was tourist-free.
 At the age of 18, he’d moved to Rome to design clothes, but his love for Capri brought him back.
 We asked him for his favorite phrase, and his mother jumped in and exclaimed: “Che bella juanata schianata stammatine!”
 It means that if one is having a bad day, one must continue with the day and not give up.
 The phrase demonstrated the resilience of Capri itself: amongst the mass of tourists, it holds onto its own unique way of life.

-After a fulfilling day of connecting with not just the locals but Capri itself, we wanted to relax and take in the serene views of the sea and the town together.
-A nearby local florist recommended a beautiful viewpoint to see the best sights on the island: Giardini di Augusto.
+After a fulfilling day of connecting with not just the locals, but Capri itself, we wanted to relax and take in the serene views of the sea and the town.
+A nearby local florist recommended a beautiful viewpoint to see one of the best sights on the island: Giardini di Augusto.
 For a small fee of one euro, we saw what really was the pinnacle of the island.
 The garden was filled with both modern and traditional sculptures depicting the island and its inhabitants.
-At the beginning of July, it really was the best time to see the vibrant flowers.
+At the beginning of July, it was the best time to see the vibrant flowers.
 Looking off of the sheer cliffs, one can see the shimmering sea and the sharp boulders 500 feet below.
 The ominous drop reminded me of the stories that all of the locals had told me.
 The stories, although all slightly different, created a central myth that had been passed orally through the generations of local Capri.